What is Inflation?

 Given below are a few ways in which you could beat inflation to secure your future.

 How to Beat Inflation

-Research also shows that you should invest in financial firms and companies that sell consumer goods.
+Research also shows that financial firms and consumer good companies can be inflation-beating investments.
 This is because these two sectors have a high growth rate.
-They are also mostly not badly impacted by inflation, as they could pass on most of the increased costs to customers.
-This way, their profits aren’t impacted.
-So, these could be the best sectors to invest in for the long term.
+They are also primarily not badly impacted by inflation, as they could pass on most of the increased costs to customers.
+This way, their profits aren’t affected.
+So, these could be the best stocks for inflation-beating returns.

-Other major sectors in the Indian stock market that you could invest in are Equity Real Estate Investment Trusts (REITs) and the energy sector.
+Real estate and energy sector investments in Indian stock markets have also shown inflation-beating returns in the past.
 Equity REITs have outperformed inflation 67% of the time, while the energy sector has outperformed inflation 71%.

-You should avoid investing in government or corporate bonds during times of inflation.
+You should avoid investing in corporate or government bonds during times of inflation.
 The price and the rate of interest that these bonds provide fluctuate a lot in such times.
 So, they should be avoided.
 Investing in growth stocks or stocks of companies that provide high earnings is also risky in times of inflation.

 Yes, historically, gold has been considered as a hedge against inflation.
 This is because the value of gold generally increases with time, unlike that of currency.
 So, it is regarded as a haven asset that you can sell whenever you need and get a good return on your investment.

 There is no particular amount that you should be saving to beat inflation.
 Most experts suggest that you should invest 10-20% of your after tax salary.
 But during times of inflation, you should save a little more, around 25%.
 This will help you create a sufficient pool of funds that can secure your future.

 A marginal increase in inflation is usually good for stocks as most investors start investing more in the stock market to get better returns.
 However, very high inflation sustained over a long period can be bad for stocks, especially value and growth stocks.
 It is because long-term inflation erodes a company’s profits, directly impacting your investment in the company.